-The primary responsibility of a police officer is to protect people and property.
+The primary responsibility of a police officer is to protect people and property, which is why so many departments have began using such technology as drones and body cameras.
 Within a police department, job titles and duties vary.

 Patrol officers typically respond to emergency calls and can find themselves involved with a variety of situations, from issuing tickets for traffic violations to pursuing suspects and resolving domestic disputes.
+Many departments have turned to technology for better effeciency through special apps used on mobile devices.
 They also are responsible for completing incident reports and often are called to testify in court about traffic and criminal cases.

 Detectives investigate crimes, collecting and cataloguing evidence that can be used to arrest a suspect and build a criminal case.
 They interview suspects, victims and witnesses as part of their investigative work.
 Like patrol officers, they are tasked with filing detailed reports and testifying in court about the evidence they have collected.